ThomasKundera/ApolloRadiations/README.md

 ### Moon surface radioactivity
    - Moon surface is slighty active, getting spectums shapes.

+### Modelling trahjectory of CSM/LM/EVAs
+   - To get an integrated spectrump on a whole mission

 ### Modelling CSM and LM
    - Could be a very simple sphere to start with.
    - Get realistic spectrum behind their shielding.